Wealth Planning

 6 Strategies to Maximize Tax Savings Before the Tax Cuts and Jobs Act

 The Tax Cuts and Jobs Act (TCJA) of 2017 made waves with substantial modifications to the tax code, promising immediate and lasting impacts on taxpayers.
-Many provisions are scheduled to sunset after 2025, raising questions and considerations for individuals.
-As we draw closer to a pivotal year, it’s important to recognize that not all changes brought by the TCJA are here to stay.
-Understanding the implications of these expiring provisions is crucial for effective tax planning and maximizing tax savings.
+At the time this article was originally written, many of those provisions were scheduled to sunset after 2025, raising questions and creating opportunities for proactive tax planning.

 • Itemized deductions:

-Six strategies for effective tax planning before TCJA sunset
+Six strategies for effective tax planning after the TCJA sunset was avoided

 Stay ahead of the changes